csound-flossmanual/csound-floss/book/12-a-the-csound-api.md

 ## CsoundPerformanceThread: A Swiss Knife for the API

-Beside the API, Csound provides a helper C++ class to facilitate threading issues: CsoundPerformanceThread.
+Beside the API, Csound provides a helper C++ class to facilitate threading issues: `CsoundPerformanceThread`.
 This class performs a score in a separate thread, allowing the host program to do its own processing in its main thread during the score performance.
-The host program will communicate with the CsoundPerformanceThread class by sending messages to it, calling CsoundPerformanceThread methods.
-Those messages are queued inside CsoundPerformanceThread and are treated in a first in first out (FIFO) manner.
+The host program will communicate with the `CsoundPerformanceThread` class by sending messages to it, calling `CsoundPerformanceThread` methods.
+Those messages are queued inside `CsoundPerformanceThread` and are treated in a first in first out (FIFO) manner.

 The example below is equivalent to the example in the callback section.
 But this time, as the characters are read in a different thread, there is no need to have a non-blocking character reading routine.